A College-Bound Intensive — Online Classes

 Macbeth shows what happens when a man with a conscience commits murder.
 It is an astute portrait of psychological unraveling, and students in this course will study in great detail not just the characters' psychology, but the mature Shakespeare's remarkable imagery and verse.

-Download our course descriptionThis course opens up Shakespeare's intricate language and reveals its spare beauty, and by the end of the series, students will understand why Macbeth was Abraham Lincoln's favorite Shakespeare play.
-The whole course is designed to bolster students' confidence with a wide range of difficult texts.
+This course opens up the intricacy of Shakespeare's language, with its spare beauty and simple, moving ideas.
+By the end of the series, students will understand why Macbeth was Abraham Lincoln's favorite Shakespeare play.
+As with the other intensives, the whole course is designed to bolster students' confidence with a wide range of difficult texts — in this case, those texts include Shakespeare's source for the Macbeth story: Raphael Holinshed's 1577 Chronicles of England, Scotland, and Ireland.

 Space is limited; registration reserves your student's place.